 - FDI Inflow:

-The personal income tax rate is 10 percent, and the top corporate tax rate is 10 percent.
-Other taxes include a value-added tax and a property tax.
-The overall tax burden equals 13.1 percent of total domestic income.
-Government spending amounts to 23.6 percent of total domestic output.
-The government budget has run small deficits in recent years, and public debt remains below 25 percent of GDP.
+The top personal income and corporate tax rates are 10 percent.
+Other taxes include value-added and property taxes.
+The overall tax burden equals 13.8 percent of total domestic income.
+Over the past three years, government spending has amounted to 24.4 percent of total output (GDP), and budget deficits have averaged 1.0 percent of GDP.
+Public debt is equivalent to 24.7 percent of GDP.

 Business freedom in Paraguay compares favorably with business freedom in Brazil or Argentina, but the overall regulatory environment does little to inspire or facilitate entrepreneurial activity.
 Labor regulations are outmoded and restrictive.
 The government subsidizes a wide variety of large state-owned entities and controls electricity tariffs.